Looking to explore a few coast towns in Oregon? You’ve come to the right spot!

 ✔️ Yaquina Head Lighthouse

 The Yaquina Head Lighthouse is one of the tallest, most recognizable lighthouses on the Oregon coast.
 Standing 93 feet tall in Yaquina Head Natural Area, you can take a tour to learn about this lighthouse’s long history and climb to the top to see the spectacular ocean views.

 Where To Stay In Newport

 South Beach State Park is a great place for those who want to camp in Newport.
-Bike down one of the many paved trails in the park or spend the evening playing disc golf.
+Bike down one of the many paved trails in the park or spend the evening playing disc golf at the local golf course.
 But, if sleeping in a tent isn’t your thing, reserve one of their 27 yurts for a neat glamping experience.